 While brand agencies can come up with a strategy and bring stakeholders together, it is mostly up to a region’s businesses and individuals to “live” the brand promise in everyday life.
 How do you engage them and make sure they are confident and happy to be brand ambassadors?

 Graubünden sees itself as a value-oriented quality brand.
 The brand’s core values of “true”, “beneficial” and “far-sighted” were consciously developed together with a wide range of stakeholders from business, tourism, culture, education and society.
 In this sense, they also reflect an attitude with which we Grisonians should be able to identify.

 We are in constant dialogue with our partners and licensees through various channels.
 Our advertising icons (and ambassadors), the talking ibexes “Gian” and “Giachen”, which enjoy great popularity not only in the target market but also in the Grisons itself, make a contribution to identification with the brand that should not be underestimated.

 Below a recent spot featuring Graubuenden brand ambassadors Gian and Giachen (you can switch to your preferred subtitle language in the video settings)

-Which aspects of managing a regional brand organization, such as Brand Graubuenden do you find the most challenging?
+Which aspects of managing a regional brand organization do you find the most challenging?

 One of the brand’s greatest strengths – the proverbial diversity of the outstanding services it combines – is also a great challenge: how to bring all these many facets together under one roof and how to succeed in getting people to commit to the common path in such a way that particular interests take a back seat?